Celtic v Rangers: Old Firm head to head record and Rangers' last win at Celtic Park

-Celtic v Rangers: When did Rangers last beat Celtic, who has won most Old Firm games, head to head record
+Celtic vs Rangers: When did Rangers last beat Celtic, odds, who has won Old Firm most, head-to-head record

 Celtic vs Rangers.
-The big one.
-We are just four weeks into the season, but already we have the always-pulsating Old Firm derby upon us on.
+Deadline day is over, the signings are confirmed and it’s now to concentrate on what happens on the pitch, rather than off it.
+We are just a month into the season, but already we have an always-pulsating Old Firm derby upon us.

-Set to take place at Celtic Park this weekend, both sides head into the game unbeaten domestically, though it is reigning champions Celtic who will enter as favourites after their breathtaking start to the campaign.
-While Rangers will be boosted by their 6-0 demolition of Ross County last weekend, they’ll have to improve their recent record against the Hoops if they are to emerge victorious.
+Kicking off at Celtic Park this Sunday, both sides head into the game unbeaten domestically, though it is reigning champions Celtic who will enter as favourites after their breath-taking start to the campaign.
+Rangers will be boosted by their 6-0 demolition of Ross County last weekend, but will have to improve on their recent record against the Hoops if they are to emerge victorious.

 One of world’s most fierce rivalries, the Glasgow giants draw swords again Sunday, with both sides looking to plant their flag in the ground.
 But who has the best overall Old Firm record - and when did Rangers last taste victory on enemy soil?
 Here’s everything you need to know ahead of the game.